technoAri/club-chat/README.md

 <p align="center">
     <img src="./public/logo.svg" alt="Logo" width="400" height="200" >
 </p>
-We are living in the age of digital world, where sharing knowledge and communication is been vital for running a business or maintaining a good relationship.
+We are living in digital age, where sharing knowledge and communication is been vital for running a business or maintaining a good relationship.
 I tried to develop a chat application where a user can create and communicate on a topic seamlessly.
 User can create a topic or he/she can add an existing topic to his/her list.
 The web app is fully responsive, you can use it on Mobile/Laptop/Desktop, anywhere.

+<br/><br/>
 Welcome! we hope you enjoy the site as much as we enjoyed making it.